ipfs/js-ipfs/packages/ipfs-http-client/examples/browser-ipns-publish/README.md

 This connects the API to the go-Node and connects your js-IPFS node via websocket to the go-Node so pubsub will work.

+You can choose whether to publish this record under the PeerId of the node that is running in the browser ('self') or choose to add a custom key to the IPFS keychain and publish under that instead.
+Either should work.

-Finally, enter `/ipfs/QmSomeHash` as the content you want to publish to IPNS.You should see the messages sent from the browser to the server appear in the logs below, ending with "Success, reolved" if it all worked.
+Finally, enter `/ipfs/QmSomeHash` as the content you want to publish to IPNS.
+You should see the messages sent from the browser to the server appear in the logs below, ending with "Success, reolved" if it all worked.